ronvirtudazo/FB-Data-Manipulator/README.md

- A javascript class that manipulate data from/into facebook user account with the use of Facebook Javascript SDK TRSETSE
+ A javascript class that manipulate data from/into facebook user account with the use of Facebook Javascript SDK